Torvid21/furality-PHC-grid-node/README.md

 ## Furality Grid Node

 A gridnode generator for sending DMX control over video.
 Used in Furality worlds and other projects.

-This program is meant to be a minimal gridnode with features and formats only added as-needed.
+It's meant to be very direct and minimal, with features and formats only added as-needed.
 If you are looking for something more modular, check out [hnode](https://github.com/Happyrobot33/HNode).

 Exports video via [Spout2](https://github.com/leadedge/Spout2).